 Profit Percentage Formula

 One of the most significant mathematical formulas, profit and loss formulas are used to calculate not only many maths problems but are quite crucial in our daily life.
 These formulas are greatly applicable in small and large businesses, retail, corporate sectors, and those linked with finance besides the calculations involved at an academic level.

 Importance of Profit Percentage Formula

-In retails, profit and loss formulas are used to identify the price of a product/service in the market.
+In retail, profit and loss formulas are used to identify the price of a product/service in the market.
 Every commodity in the market comes with a cost price and a selling price.
-With the help of these allocated price values, we are able to calculate the profit gained and also the loss of money in a specific product/service.
+With the help of these allocated price values, we can calculate the profit gained and also the loss of money in a specific product/service.
 For any seller or trader, if the value of the cost price is less than the selling price of a commodity, then it’s a profit but if the value of the selling price is less than the cost price, then it’s a loss for him.

 Operating Profit Formula

 To calculate the operating margin, we need to divide operating income (earnings) by sales (revenues).
 Operating margin is a profitability ratio that depicts the amount of profit that a company/seller makes from its core operations concerning the total revenues it brings in.
 That said the formula to calculate operating profit margin is as follows:

 Operating Profit Margin Formula = Operating Income (earnings) ÷ sales (Revenue).

 It is the difference between total revenue earned from selling a commodity and the total cost of goods/services sold.

 Gross Profit (GP) = Net Sales – COGS (Cost of Goods Sold)